 What is Equine Gastric Ulcer Syndrome?

-The condition is termed Equine Gastric Ulcer Syndrome or EGUS.
-The ulcers affect different parts of the digestive tract starting in the esophagus to the duodenal mucosa.
-EGUS starts as a mild erosion and develops to bigger craters which penetrate the mucosa.
+The condition Equine Gastric Ulcer Syndrome or EGUS affects different parts of the digestive tract.
+Starting in the esophagus down to the duodenal mucosa.
+The condition starts as a mild erosion and develops to bigger craters which penetrate the mucosa.

 Is my Horse Predisposed to Ulcers?